Hi-Folks/gh-actions-yaml-generator/README.md

 ```shell
 php artisan ghygen:generate --projectdir=../otherproject
 ```
-Where "../otherproject" is the directory (absolute or relative path name) with your Laravel project (application or package) that yuo want to automatically generate the GitHub Actions workflow yaml file.
+Where `../otherproject` is the directory (absolute or relative path name) with your Laravel project (application or package) that yuo want to automatically generate the GitHub Actions workflow yaml file.

-This "magic" command, will extract information from:
+This command, will extract information from some project file like:
-- composer.json
+- `composer.json`
-- package.json (if it exists)
+- `package.json` (if it exists)
-- .env file
+- `.env` file
 - ... and other assets

-- in order to guess a configuration for your GitHub Actions workflow.
+in order to guess a configuration for your GitHub Actions workflow.

-By default the command will show the Yaml workflow file in the standard output.
-If you want to save it in a file for example "my-workflow.yml" you can use --save option:
+By default, the command execution will show the Yaml workflow file in the standard output.
+If you want to save it in a file, for example the "my-workflow.yml" file, you can use `--save` option:
 ```shell
 php artisan ghygen:generate  --save=my-workflow.yml
 ```

-If you want to autogenerate Yaml file in the .github/workflows directory use --save=auto
+If you want to autogenerate Yaml file in the `.github/workflows` directory use `--save=auto`:

 ```shell
 php artisan ghygen:generate  --save=auto
 ```

-The file name will be created with the name found in composer.json (slugified).
+The file name will be created with the `name` value found in the `composer.json`.

-So if you are *superlazy* and want to generate the workflow for the project in the directory ../myproject , you can execute:
+So if you want to generate the workflow for the project in the directory `../myproject`, you can execute the command with `--projectdir` and the `--save` options:

 ```shell
 php artisan ghygen:generate --projectdir=../myproject/ --save=auto
 ```

-## Install
+## The Ghygen Web version
+### Install the Web version

-Clone source code, enter the new directory and perform a couple of instructions:
+For running the Web version of Ghygen, you can clone source code, enter the new directory and perform a couple of instructions:
 ```shell
 git clone https://github.com/Hi-Folks/gh-actions-yaml-generator.git
 cd gh-actions-yaml-generator